Roblox/creator-docs/content/en-us/scripting/scheduler.md

 If no duration is given the duration will default to zero meaning the thread will automatically resume on the next step.
 This means `Library.task.wait()` is equivalent in behavior to `Class.RunService.Heartbeat`.

 <Alert severity="info">
-`Library.task.wait()` is an optimized version of `Global.RobloxGlobals.wait()` which schedules the current thread to resume after some time elapses without throttling.
+`Library.task.wait()` is an optimized version of `wait()` that schedules the current thread to resume after some time elapses without throttling.
 </Alert>